9/11 advance-knowledge conspiracy theories: Intelligence warnings

 The 9/11 Commission Report states that "the 9/11 attacks were a shock, but they should not have come as a surprise.
 Islamic extremists had given plenty of warnings that they meant to kill Americans indiscriminately and in large numbers."
 The report continued:

 During the spring and summer of 2001, U.S. intelligence agencies received a stream of warnings about an attack al-Qaeda planned, as one report puts it "something very, very, very big."
 Director of Central Intelligence George Tenet told us "the system was blinking red."

-The US administration, CIA and FBI received multiple prior warnings from foreign governments and intelligence services, including France, Germany, the UK, Israel, Jordan, Afghanistan, Egypt, Morocco and Russia.
+The US administration, CIA and FBI received multiple prior warnings from foreign governments and intelligence services, including France, Germany, the UK, Israel, Jordan, Afghanistan, Egypt, Algeria and Russia.
 The warnings varied in their level of detail, but all stated that they believed an al-Qaeda attack inside the United States was imminent.
 British Member of Parliament Michael Meacher cites these warnings, suggesting that some of them must have been deliberately ignored.
 Some of these warnings include the following: